+While January can be considered just another month in any school year, you need to align your lessons and activities to transition back from break.
+Today, I wanted to share a few January back-to-school ideas and tips to get the second semester off on the right foot and help you organize January teaching ideas to encourage success for you and your learners.
+Before you know it, your classroom will be back to smooth sailing!

+January Back to School Ideas for Lessons & Teaching Tips

 The week after winter break is tough!
 Why?
-Well, for starters it is absolutely exhausting.
-And while January can be considered just another month in any school year – it is important that you're aligning your January lessons and activities for the transition back from break.
-Today I wanted to share a few tips to get the second semester off on the right foot and to help you organize January teaching ideas in a way that encourages success for both you and your learners.
-Before you know it, your classroom will be back to smooth sailing!

-January Lesson Ideas & Teaching Tips

-As you're planning for those first days back from break there are two big things to think about – re-establishing your classroom rules and procedures and getting back into the swing of academics.
+Well, for starters, it is absolutely exhausting!
+As you’re planning for those first days back from break, there are two big things to think about – re-establishing your classroom rules and procedures and getting back into the swing of academics.
+Here are some of the most important things you need to consider:

 January Teaching Tips for Classroom Management